swethapadhu/Toxic-Comment-Classification-Challenge---Kaggle/README.md

-This module contains a deep network model built using Keras to classify toxic comments into 5 different classes.
+TOXIC COMMENT CLASSIFICATION CHALLENGE - KAGGLE

-The dataset contained 159K samples from Wiki's talk page edits
+A BiLSTM based model was used to build a sentiment classification model to classify sentences into one of the 6 classes.
+The model was trained on 159,000 samples from Wiki's talk page edits.
+An accuracy of 98.26% was achieved.